-The Commission and its employees contribute to the Municipal Pension Plan and the Public Service Pension Plan, multi-employer defined benefit pension plans governed by the BC Public Sector Pension Plans Act.
+The Corporation and its employees contribute to the Municipal Pension Plan and the Public Service Pension Plan, multi-employer defined benefit pension plans governed by the BC Public Sector Pension Plans Act, and to the Ambulance Paramedics of British Columbia - C.U.P.E.
+Local 873 Supplemental Pension Plan.

-Employer contributions to the Municipal Pension Plan of \$536 (2015 - \$145) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of 1,935 (2016 - 2,603) were expensed during the year.
 Every three years, an actuarial valuation is performed to assess the financial position of the plan and the adequacy of plan funding.
-The most recent actuarial valuation for the plan at December 31, 2012 indicated an unfunded liability of approximately \$1,370,000.
-The actuary does not attribute portions of the unfunded liability to individual employers.
-The plan covers approximately 184,000 active members, of which approximately 120 are employees of the Commission (2015 - 70).
-The actuarial valuation date was as of December 31, 2015, with results available in fall 2016.
-The next expected valuation will be as of December 31, 2018.
+The most recent actuarial valuation for the plan at December 31, 2015 indicated a funding surplus of approximately 2,224,000.
+The actuary does not attribute portions of the surplus to individual employers.
+The plan covers approximately 189,000 active members, of which approximately 290 are employees of the Corporation (2016 - 260).
+The next expected valuation will be as of December 31, 2018, with results available in 2019.